mnhegde/Message-Classifier/README.md

 - Time since last message
 - Whether previous message was from user or sender
 - Emotion (would need NLP)
+- Percantage of letters that are capital letters

 Y (Data outputted by model / testing data):